 Here’s a screen grab from the first test video which is, unfortunately, the best shot I could really get of that gap:

-I will follow up when the gun comes back from the factory (EDIT: everything checked out on the gun).
-As an aside, they may be sending me a .45 ACP barrel to test and/or a ported 9mm barrel so I can see if there’s a true difference shooting the gun with the ports.
-I should remind you that the gun is about 3 ounces lighter in .45 flavor than in parabelum.
-DoubleTap says the .45 is “about 30%” more punishing.
+I will follow up when the handgun comes back from the factory (Editor’s Note: Everything checked out on the gun).
+As an aside, they may be sending me a .45 ACP barrel to test and/or a ported 9mm barrel so I can see if there’s a true difference (re: muzzle flip) shooting the gun with the ports.
+I should remind you that the gun is about 3 ounces lighter in .45 flavor than in parabellum.
+DoubleTap says the .45 is “about 30-percent” more punishing.
 Woo hoo.

 A Necessary Comparison:

 The last review I sent TTAG’s way was for the Taurus TCP, a .380 ACP mouse gun.
 It holds 6+1 rounds and weighs 10.2 ounces empty and 12.25 ounces fully loaded.
 It’s shorter in length (5.25”) and height (3.75”), but a bit thicker (0.87”) although still extremely thin.
 The footprint is smaller due to the grip angle and the height from the top of the slide to the bottom of the trigger guard.
 Very close, really, but it happens to fit in the next size smaller pocket holster.

 Yes, they’re totally different guns.
 I’m sure plenty of people would rather have two rounds of .45 ACP than 7 rounds of .380 (and much faster reloads).
 And the DoubleTap may be able to fit and function in places a small semi-auto can’t.
 Anyway I thought I’d include these photos, though, just for comparison’s sake.